 "We can see how well students are being prepared and having access to new technology allows them to engage in entrepreneurial aspects of work, as well as giving them the opportunities to collaborate.
 Interdisciplinarity is now offered on all of our Visual Communication courses and the movement between courses is a natural development."

 It seems more important than ever that at the School of Visual Communication we have designed our curriculum to embrace all philosophies and the cross over between subjects is encouraged.
-This means BA Photography students work alongside BA Graphic Communication students, and BA Illustration and BA Design for Performance: Theatre, Film and Live Events students discuss joint projects.
+This means BA Photography students work alongside BA Graphic Design or BA Illustration students to discuss joint projects.
 George notes, "some areas of industry are very focused, whilst other areas expect a more diverse skill-set."
 Equipping our students with a diverse range of skills is something we take pride in and certainly boosts student employability.

 The School of Visual Communication now sits within the newly established Birmingham Institute of Creative Arts, alongside the School of Art and the School of Games, Film and Animation.
 As Deputy Head of the Institute, we asked George how students will benefits from the collaboration between schools.